Skip to Content

 hands gluing eyes to witch face

-Use the black marker to draw on eyebrows, a small nose, and a big smile!
+Finally, encourage your child to draw the eyebrows, a small nose, and a big smile!

 hands drawing on nose and mouth on paper plate witch